 DESIGNING A FASCINATING ESCAPE ROOM CAN BE RATHER TRICKY

-The prevalence of escape rooms nowadays raises the players‘ expectations.
+The abundance of escape rooms nowadays raises the players‘ expectations.
 Reviews about new escape room locations often mention specific rooms and their fun-factors.
-As a result, some rooms will be very popular and almost always booked out, while others stay unoccupied.
+As a result, some rooms turn to be very popular and almost always booked out, while others stay unoccupied.
 There are many elements which affect the success and popularity of an escape room.
 Once the design was put into practice, it is very difficult to revert these changes.
 As such, one should examine a proposed design very carefully.
-The following factors are crucial to designing a successful escape room, which will drop players‘ jaws:
+The following factors are crucial to designing a successful escape room that will drop players‘ jaws: